-I am pleased to present to you the 2024-2025 Student Expectation Code (SEC) for the Ferguson-Florissant School District (FFSD).
-This SEC is an essential tool that aims to establish clear, appropriate, and consistent guidelines and consequences for students who make inappropriate choices.
-It also ensures that students learn from their mistakes and take responsibility for their actions.
-Furthermore, this SEC aligns with legal requirements and expectations regarding student discipline at both the state and federal levels.
+I am pleased to present the 2024-2025 Student Expectation Code (SEC) for the Ferguson-Florissant School District (FFSD).
+This SEC is a crucial tool designed to establish clear, appropriate, and consistent guidelines and consequences for students who make inappropriate choices.
+It ensures that students learn from their mistakes and take responsibility for their actions.
+Additionally, this SEC aligns with legal requirements and expectations for student discipline at both the state and federal levels.